jpolcek/autocomplete-plus/Tutorial:-Registering-and-creating-a-suggestion-provider.md

 Since version 0.12.0 other packages can register suggestion providers for autocomplete-plus.
-Suggestion providers provider words that will be displayed in autocomplete-plus's suggestion list.
+Suggestion providers provide words that will be displayed in autocomplete-plus's suggestion list.

 Registering a suggestion provider
 ---------------------------------